Tomo-chan Is a Girl!: Characters

 The school idol, she comes from a wealthy family, is of British descent, and has light blonde hair and a busty figure.
 Although she acts like an airhead and a free spirit, she is later revealed to be an excellent student, even topping exams.
-She is childhood friends and distant relatives with Kosuke, who she says they have been engaged and married three times over.
+She is a childhood friend and distant relative of Kōsuke, whom she says they have been engaged to and married three times over.
 Her mother was a young teenager when she gave birth to her.
 Tomo calls her cotton candy.